Darki002/WhoIsHome.App/docs/WihComponentsApi.md

 }
 ```

+# WihInput

+This is more of a collection of different Inputs to use.
+Ask me for more details about those inputs if you need them.
+But more or less they are very predictable on how they are build.

+Input Types:
+- Text
+- Password
+- Email
+- Username
+- Date
+- Time
+- SingleChoice

 # WihIcon

-This is NOT a single component, it's more a collection of components to access different Icon provided like:
+This is also more a collection of components to access different Icon provided like:

 - FontAwesome
 - Ionicons